o11y-weekly/o11y-weekly.github.io/2023-10-27_Defining_Good_Observability_backend_Trade-offs_and_QoS/README.md

 - __Rate__: at which signal / datapoint per minute signals will be sent (min/max/avg/p99).

 - __Risk to cover__: define the SLA of the solution (equal/less/higher than monitored app).
 Is the observability solution used from a support team with external client ?
-Is it only from developpers or production ops / support team / care team ?
+Is it only used by developpers or production ops / support team / care team ?

 - __Precision__: Reducing the precision can help to reduce the complexity like using metrics instead of logs or traces.
 Does aggregating/rounding/sampling impact the expected result ?
 Like converting logs to metrics which can result of an approximated rates instead of a real count.
+How about reducing the precision over the time ?

 - __Delivery__: Usually best effort in collectors and libraries.
 What if the log is lost at collector/transport/backend level ?
 At least once delivery + idempotency offer the best delivery but at which cost ?

 - __Query__: 1 dimension (time range + 1 dimension) to Fulltext.
-Having fulltext by default is not a good idea and increase highly the complexity.
+Having fulltext by default is not a good idea and highly increase the complexity.

 Combining fulltext search + at least once delivery + high precision at high rates and large document for a high risk to cover is just too much high!